padmajadeshmukh8/Celestial-Object-Classification-using-Machine-Learning/README.md

 # Celestial-Object-Classification-using-Machine-Learning
-Developed a celestial object classification system using XGBoost, Random Forest, SVM, KNN, Logistic Regression, and Decision Tree algorithms to classify Galaxies, Stars, and Quasars from over 100,000 astronomical observations.
-Performed data preprocessing, feature engineering, exploratory data analysis (EDA), redshift analysis, photometric feature extraction, feature scaling, PCA, and model evaluation, achieving 97.69% classification accuracy with the best-performing model.
+Built a classification model using XGBoost, Random Forest, SVM, KNN, Logistic Regression, and Decision Tree to classify Stars, Galaxies, and Quasars, achieving 97.69% accuracy.